wbledzinski/Battery_4_microInv/README.md

 ###  ◾ Modes of operation

-user can configure two modes of operation:
+user can configure controller in 3 modes:
-1st mode is to tranfer energy from PV to inverter, charge battery only when inverter cautches fault; finally after dusk controller connects battery to microinverter to discharge battery to be ready (empty) for next sunny day
+1st mode is to tranfer energy from PV to inverter, charge battery only when inverter cautches fault; finally after dusk controller connects battery to microinverter to transfer stored  energy from battery to mains
 2nd mode is to store energy in battery and connect inverter when battery is full.
-Then it will discharge battery after dusk
+Then it will discharge battery after dusk 3rd mode is to tranfer energy from PV to inverter, charge battery only when inverter cautches fault; no battery discharge

 ###  ◾ Delayed discharge
-2kW PV installation based on microinverters uses 5 PV panels, 10A each and 5 microinverters.
+My 2kW PV installation based on microinverters uses 5 PV panels, 11A each and 5 microinverters.
 Connecting 5 batteries with controllers I can set discharge delay independently for each controller. result is that i can discharge them one by one thru the night, making it possible to consume that energy by fridge, lighting and other appliances.
-Energy transfer to mains is only if I don't consume that energy.

 ###  ◾ Operation statistics
 Firmware has built-in statistics counters, to estimate amount of energy transfered, recovered, number of microinverter faults